ifwe/bruce/doc/design.md

 To see which types of error ACKs cause wich types of responses, look in `src/bruce/kafka_proto/v0/wire_proto.cc`.
 Socket-related errors cause the fourth type of response above.
-Additionally, when a response of type 4 occurs, a failed delivery attempt count is incremented for each message in the corresponding message set.
+Additionally, when a response of type 4 occurs due to an error ACK, a failed delivery attempt count is incremented for each message in the corresponding message set.
 Once a message's failed delivery attempt count exceeds a certain configurable threshold, the message is discarded.

 ### Message Batching